How do I request Telka's services?"

 Due to a high demand for services, Telka refers adolescent and family therapy to other specialists in the community.
 She will however, meet individually with parents to help them address skills, improve communication and strengthen parenting tools.
 Watch the TED.com video by Jill Bolte-Taylor PhD help understand the adolescent brain: why teenagers are impulsive and risk taking.
 Telka works with parents by sharing multiple resources and tools to help navigate through the tough job of parenting.
 Parents of college students are recommended to visit a helpful website that provides guidance about parenting adults: http://www.collegeparentsmatter.org

 Sorry, but no. The Health Information Privacy Protection Act (HIPPA) requires that competent adults consent for their own medical treatment.
 You are welcome to recommend Telka's services and to refer your loved one to this website however, you may not request services or schedule appointments on their behalf.
 Telka is happy to respond directly to your loved ones request.
+Concerned MSU parents are encouraged to contact Olin Health Center if they have concerns about their student.

 "We tried couple's therapy in the past but had a bad experience.
 What is Telka's success in working with couples?"